nleaf/nleaf.github.io/_posts/2018-10-29-six-strategies-to-reduce-cybersecurity-risk.md

 author: Jon Rosenson

 ---
+## How to Mitigate Cybersecurity Risk

 As part of cybersecurity awareness month, IDG recently released [its 2018 U.S. State of Cybercrime Study](https://www.idg.com/tools-for-marketers/2018-u-s-state-of-cybercrime/).
 The study underscored the reality that businesses of all sizes still struggle to effectively protect data and critical IT infrastructure from various cybersecurity threats – both external and internal.
 While most companies are steadily increasing the amount of time and money invested in security budgets, security-related organizational planning, and employee awareness training, major data breaches continue to make headlines on a frequent basis.

 Last year, numerous global companies disclosed massive data breaches, headlined by [Yahoo!](https://www.cnet.com/news/yahoo-announces-all-3-billion-accounts-hit-in-2013-breach/) and [Equifax](https://www.nytimes.com/2017/09/07/business/equifax-cyberattack.html).
 Even though the scale of the data breaches announced in 2018 is small when compared to these two, plenty of major companies suffered cybersecurity setbacks this year.

 #### A look back at the 2018 headlines: